09 Nov How a Simple Narrative Can Enhance Your Digital Coaching

 A narrative, as applied to digital coaching, could take the form of a short story followed by a set of questions to unpack the model that underpins it, from the learner’s perspective.
 A learning experience designer might also use a short video clip, a mini business case study, a parable or even a powerful image.
 Each of these can help to take the learner’s thinking in a new direction.

 By helping learners to integrate new knowledge and shift mental models, narratives can provide a more immersive learning experience and increased learner engagement.
-Narratives have the power to change how we see the world.
+Narratives have the power to change how we see the world and activate behavior change.

-6 tips on using narratives in your digital coaching program
+6 tips on using narratives in your automated coaching program

 1. Make sure the narrative is relevant.
 If a brown cardboard box isn’t enticingly wrapped and labeled with your name on it, you might just pass it by without a second glance.
 And you’ll miss out on the wonderful gift inside.
 Likewise, learners need to see the relevance of a new idea before they can start to unpack it.